SingVisio: Visual Analytics of Diffusion Model for Singing Voice Conversion: Design Requirements

 \subsection{Analytical Tasks}

-Our system is a visualization system designed specifically for diffusion-based singing voice conversion tasks.
-Diffusion-based singing voice conversion itself involves two aspects: in the realm of machine learning, it involves the diffusion generative model, and in the field of audio signal processing, it pertains to singing voice conversion.
-Therefore, the analytical tasks supported by our visualization system can be divided into two major categories.
+Our system is a visualization system designed specifically for diffusion-based SVC tasks.
+Diffusion-based SVC itself involves two aspects: in the realm of machine learning, it involves the diffusion generative model, and in the field of audio signal processing, it pertains to SVC.
+Therefore, the analytical tasks supported by our system can be divided into two major categories.
 In the aspect of machine learning, particularly in the diffusion model, to investigate the evolution and quality of the generated result from each step in the diffusion generation process, our system should support the following two tasks.

 \textbf{T1: Step-wise Diffusion Generation Comparison.} Examining the generated result of each step in the diffusion generation process helps in understanding the model's behavior.
 Analyzing these early outputs can help us understand how the model initially handles noise.
 As each step incrementally adds detail and structure to the output, by inspecting intermediate steps, we can observe the step-by-step improvement in content quality.
 (C1)